vs-ude/fyr/README.md

 - struct implements
     - checking
 - JSON: Either support it as planned or remove t_json
+- Check assignment of [] when type inference is used

 # Wish List
 - Package structure